Delfino-Luis/w3schools-javaScript-course/JS_HTML_DOM/_09_JS_DOM_Events/JS_DOM_Events.md

-JavaScript HTML DOM Events
+# JavaScript HTML DOM Events
 HTML DOM allows JavaScript to react to HTML events:

-Mouse Over MeClick Me
-Reacting to Events
+## Reacting to Events
 A JavaScript can be executed when an event occurs, like when a user clicks on an HTML element.

 To execute code when a user clicks on an element, add JavaScript code to an HTML event attribute: